Confluence Alternatives

 How we picked

-Confluence alternatives are scored by wiki shape: clean team wiki, docs-as-code in Git, public customer knowledge base, Notion-extended team workspace, and Slack-native Q&A. Each pick targets one shape.
+Confluence alternatives are scored by wiki shape: clean team wiki, docs-as-code in Git, public customer knowledge base, Notion-extended team workspace, and Slack-native Q&A. Each pick leads on one shape, so the verdict should be obvious once you name what the wiki is for.

 • Initial published version with 5 picks.